KedarDev/Mr.FullStack/README.md

 <h3>Features</h3>

 App features are subjective and might start some debates.
-If you'd like to propose a new feature, please visit Mr.Fullstack [Discord](https://discord.gg/ZSVQ965q) to start a discussion around a new feature or add your input in on a pre-existing discussion.
+If you'd like to propose a new feature, please visit Mr.Fullstack [Discord](https://discord.gg/ZSVQ965q) to start a discussion around a new feature or add your input on a pre-existing discussion.

 <h3>New Members</h3>
 Start your very own AI Portfolio.
-Follow the steps in the next section, sign up to become a memeber.
-Make your changes & post your porfolio in app for feed back.
+Follow the steps in the next section, and sign up to become a member.
+Make your changes & post your portfolio in the app for feedback.

 <br>